shelleyolivia/learn-tutorials/figment-learn/new-pathways/polygon/polygon-03-restore.md

 * Next, we compare if the restored address matches the existing one.
 * Next, we store the address in the component state using `setAddress` to display it in the UI.
 * Finally, we do the same for the private key - storing it in the component state with `setSecret`.
+* **IMPORTANT**: If you have selected any address in Metamask other than the first address, the if statement will be false.

 -------------------------------------